SteeltoeOSS/Samples/Configuration/src/AspDotNetCore/SimpleCloudFoundry/README.md

 ## What to expect

-The cf push will create an app in the space by the name `foo` and will bind the `myConfigServer` service instance to the app.
-You can hit the app @ `http://foo.x.y.z/`.
+The cf push will create an app in the space by the name `foo-samples` and will bind the `myConfigServer` service instance to the app.
+You can hit the app @ `http://foo-samples.x.y.z/`.

 The Config Servers Git repository has been set to: `https://github.com/spring-cloud-samples/config-repo`